stuejho/groupme-magicconch-java/README.md

 1. Open up command prompt/Git Bash/terminal
 1. Clone this repository: `git clone https://github.com/stuejho/groupme-magicconch-java`
+1. Move into the cloned directory by executing `cd groupme-magicconch-java`
 1. Add a Heroku remote using the Heroku app name from earlier: `heroku git:remote -a YOUR-APP-NAME`
 1. Set your `GROUPME_BOT_ID` as a config (environment) variable: `heroku config:set GROUPME_BOT_ID=YOUR-BOT-ID`
 1. Deploy the app by pushing it to the `heroku` remote: `git push heroku master`